Paschou-Lab/ReAct/README.md

 # Meta-analysis
 ## Compilation
 **Compilation of MetaAnalysis module requires installation of GNU Scientific Library (GLS) library.
 Please find [here](https://www.gnu.org/software/gsl/) for download and installation.**

-Download folder `MetaAnalysis_src` for source code of meta-analysis module.
+Once GLS has been installed, download folder `MetaAnalysis_src` for source code of meta-analysis module.
 Inside the directory with source code, simply run the command:
 ```
 bash Compile /directory/of/where/you/what/the/tool/to/be/
 ```